Rural Eau Claire County man arrested after standoff

 The Eau Claire County sheriff's office did not disclose the man's name in a news release sent Wednesday night, citing that the case remained under investigation.

 At about 5:54 p.m.
-Wednesday, the man's roommate called 911 after fleeing the residence they both live at E10691 Highway V in the town of Clear Creek, according to the news release.
+Wednesday, the man's roommate called 911 after fleeing the residence they both live at E10691 Highway V in the town of Clear Creek.

 The two had gotten into a physical altercation inside the home, during which the 61-year-old pointed a .22 caliber sawed-off rifle at the victim.
 The suspect also fired several rounds through an open window at the victim's unoccupied vehicle.